 As always the name is connected with the other components.
 On the next page we see the Virtual Lab info – and can change to the right Virtual Lab as necessary.

 In the next screen we see the choices of Application Groups.
+We get to choose the AD group so our mail server has what it needs.

-in the next screen – Settings, we can make a few useful decisions.
+In the next screen – Settings, we can make a few useful decisions.

 I always do the email notification – especially when things are first configured!
-The Backup file integrity-check is quite interesting as it does a CRC check of the VMs.
+The Backup file integrity check is quite interesting as it does a CRC check of the VMs.

 Next we will see the schedule of operation.